Another versatile device, the IC 4060 has numerous applications and can be used for implementing various useful functions in an electronic circuit.

 C1 = 1uF/25V

 Understanding Pinout Functions of IC 4060

-Let’s try to understand the pin outs of the IC 4066 through simple words:
+Let’s try to understand the pin outs of the IC 4060 in simple terms:

-Referring to the figure we see that the only input pins which require to be configured are pin # 9, 10, 11, and 12, the all the remaining pin outs are the outputs of the IC, except pin#16 and pin#8 which are obviously the Vcc and the Vss supply pinouts.
+Referring to the figure we see that the only input pinouts which are required to be configured with external parts are pin # 9, 10, 11, and 12, all the remaining pinouts are the output pins of the IC, except pin#16 and pin#8 which are obviously the Vcc and the Vss supply pinouts.

-The outputs are assigned for producing the time delays or the clock signals or the oscillations or the frequency at different levels depending on the values of the resistor and capacitor on pin#9/10 of the IC..
+The outputs are assigned for producing the ON/OFF time delays, or the clock signals, or the oscillations or the frequency at different levels depending on the values of the resistor and capacitor on pin#9/10 of the IC..

-The above frequency or oscillations can be initiated by connecting a few passive components at pin #9, 10 and 11 of the IC as shown in the figure, it’s that simple.
+As mentioned earlier, the above frequency or oscillations can be initiated or setup by connecting a few passive components at pin #9, 10 and 11 of the IC as shown in the figure, it’s that simple.

 The variable resistor is used to vary the frequency to any desired level, the capacitor value may also be altered for changing the frequency of the IC.

 Pin #12 is the reset input and should always be grounded or connected to the negative supply.

 A positive supply pulse to this input will reset the oscillations or revert the IC so that it begins counting or oscillating from the beginning.